 📊

-First PFU in Serial Production
+First PFU in Production Ramp-Up

 Ongoing torque measurements under real production conditions over a representative period.
 All 5M factors are active.
 Key metric: Cpk.